 Welcome!
 I am using this blog to share our family's homeschooling thoughts and experiences.

-THIS SCHOOL YEAR (2017-2018): Our oldest child, EL, finished her formal education in May, so we only have our son, JJ to school this year.
-We intend to homeschool him through High School, and will be using a variety of different curriculum choices to complete this goal.
+THIS SCHOOL YEAR (2018-2019): Our oldest child, EL, finished her formal education in May 2017.
+She remains at home due to her special needs, and continues to learn with us when she is able.
+JJ is in 10th grade this year.
+We intend to homeschool him through High School, and are using a variety of different curriculum choices to complete this goal.

 Maybe it’s the time of year - weather getting cooler, skies getting grayer, no more pretty leaves on the trees - but I found this past week to be especially difficult for all of us to stay on track with our tasks at hand, both physically and mentally.
 Both kids were having a hard time paying attention during our studies this week and, even when they did seem to be listening, I think their comprehension took a flying leap out the window.
 My patience ran thin more than it should have and we had more than our share of raised voices, grumpy faces, and tears to contend with.
 I’ve decided, as Thanksgiving approaches, we will be taking a break from our normal routine and doing things a bit differently around here.
 We all need the change of pace and, hopefully, the following week will produce better attitudes for all of us.